 DO IT YOURSELF

-Terra Australis is a solo self supported race.
+Terra Australis is a solo un-supported challenge.
 There is no route cue sheet, just the .gpx file of the route to follow on a gps navigation device.
-Riders contemplating registering for the TABE need to be prepared to undertake a detailed comprehensive study of the race route to identify the food re-supply and water resources that meet their intended race pace needs and include a contingency for delays in remote locations or circumstances.
+Riders contemplating registering for the TABE need to be prepared to undertake a detailed comprehensive study of the route to identify the food re-supply and water resources that meet their intended ride pace needs and include a contingency for delays in remote locations or circumstances.
+If you are in anyway uncertain about signing on feel free to contact me [Steve] with an expression of interest.

 If you’re technologically challenged and don’t understand the basics of combing through hours of route, logistics planning using mapping/satellite image programs and a spreadsheet [for distance and cue notations] then it’s best you cease any thoughts of undertaking this challenge.
 If you’re lazy, time poor or just think you can ‘wing it’ then, ditto.
 If after taking account of these considerations you wish to register for TABE the information and resources below will be available on confirmation of your Registration.